 If you are wondering whether Malaga or Marbella is the right destination for your next trip, don’t worry.
 I’ve got you covered.

-After spending extensive time in both cities, I can say that they are both epic vacation spots, but they do have their differences.
-And I am here to help you shed light on those differences so that you can decide whether Marbella or Malaga speaks the most to you.
+After spending extensive time in both cities, I can say that they are both epic vacation spots and easily among the best places to stay in Costa del Sol, but they do have their differences.
+I’m here to help you shed light on those differences so that you can decide whether Marbella or Malaga speaks the most to you.

 While Marbella has a reputation of being the place for the rich and famous, does that mean that there is no space for budget travelers?
 And does it mean that Malaga has no luxury?